It’s not uncommon for people with type 2 diabetes to have other health problems.

 The answer is to change what you eat and follow a lower carb nutrient dense whole food eating plan.

-A low carb nutrient dense whole food eating plan helps restore your metabolism to normal.
+In contrast, a low carb nutrient dense whole food eating plan helps restore your metabolism to normal.
 As a result, insulin lowers, blood sugars become normal, you lose weight, blood pressure and cholesterol normalize, inflammation reduces and all your other symptoms seem to magically disappear as well.

 “When I started DMP, I was 310 lbs (140kg) and my A1C was 10.
 I had a very unhealthy lifestyle.
 Since then, I have lost weight, I am at 190 lbs (86kg) now and my A1C is between 6.5 to 7.0 and no longer have to take medicine.” ~Dusty